phax/ph-commons/README.md

 * v9.1.8 - work in progress
     * Added special support for properties `java.runtime.version` and `java.runtime.name` in class `SystemProperties`
     * Class `JavaVersionHelper` now supports AdoptOpenJDK versions
+    * `HttpHeaderMap` stores the value case sensitive internally and compares case sensitive instead.
+See issue #11
 * v9.1.7 - 2018-10-11
     * Added new class `IdentityByteArrayCodec`
     * Added new classes `MacInputStream` and `MacOutputStream`